 It was built during the Ottoman period by the Turkish architect Hajrudin and commissioned by the sultan Soliman the Magnificent; it was completed in 1566 after nine years’ work.
 Right from the start, the bridge became part of various local legends, one of which narrates the stubbornness of Hajrudin who stopped underneath it for three days and three nights in order to demonstrate its absolute solidity.

-The Stari Most joins the two banks of the Neretva River together and is situated between the Herceguša and Tara Towers, on the left bank, and the Halebija on the right: it is 28.7 metre long, 4.49 metre wide and is characterized by a single stone arch which, in summer, stands 21 metres above the water.
+The Stari Most joins the two banks of the Neretva River together and is situated between the Herceguša and Tara Towers, on the left bank, and the Halebija on the right: it is 28.7 metres long, 4.49 metres wide and is characterized by a single stone arch which, in summer, stands 21 metres above the water.

-Turkish house or Bišćevića corner, is one of the most beautiful preserved residential structures from the Turkish period.
+Turkish house or Bišćevića corner is one of the most beautiful preserved residential structures from the Turkish period.
 It was built in 1635.
-This 17th century Ottoman house rests (some parts on pillars over 5m long) on the eastern banks of the Neretva.
-There is a conversation or gathering room or divanhan preserved in authentic Ottoman style.
-Throughout the house one can see original household items whilst the courtyard is a fine example of the Ottoman style.
+This 17th-century Ottoman house rests (some parts on pillars over 5m long) on the eastern banks of the Neretva.
+There is a conversation or gathering room or divanhan preserved in an authentic Ottoman style.
+Throughout the house, one can see original household items whilst the courtyard is a fine example of the Ottoman style.

 It is covered with 6 domes and an extended ceiling built of stone; situated n the vicinity of the Old Bridge it was most probably built in the second part of the 16th century.